Robert J. McMahon

-Robert J. McMahon is an American historian of the foreign relations of the United States and a scholar of the Cold War.
+Robert James McMahon (born 1949) is an American historian of the foreign relations of the United States and a scholar of the Cold War.
 He currently holds the chair of Ralph D. Mershon Distinguished Professor at Ohio State University.

 Career

 McMahon received his B.A. from Fairfield University in 1971 and PhD from the University of Connecticut in 1977.
 He taught at the University of Florida from 1982 to 2005, when he moved to Ohio State University.
 He has held visiting positions at the University of Virginia and University College Dublin.
 McMahon holds a joint appointment with the Mershon Center for International Security Studies at OSU.

 McMahon served as 2001 president of the Society for Historians of American Foreign Relations.